Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 Beginning with submission staggering, obviously, if you’re planning to pursue an exclusive law review track, you’ll need to submit to that title alone to start.
 But beyond that, you’ll be able to either make one bulk submission to your target law reviews or stagger your submissions.
 There are, of course, pros and cons to each approach to consider.
 For example, staggering submissions may afford you more time to customize them for target law reviews, but submitting to all your chosen titles at once can help ensure your article reaches them early in their article selection processes.

-After nailing down your submission approach, it’s time to do your homework to get to know your top target law review’s article preferences and recent publication history so you can send tailored submissions to those titles.
+After nailing down your target law reviews, it’s time to review their article preferences and recent publication history.
+Then, use the insights you gain to identify opportunities to send tailored submissions to them as applicable.
 For example, if you’re submitting to a law review that favors regional pieces, you may be able to find ways to connect your paper to the geographic area(s) on which it’s focused.
-You may also identify opportunities to send personalized cover letters or emails expressing why your submission is particularly suited to your top-choice law reviews.

 Now that you have all your ducks in a row, it’s time to start preparing your submissions.
 Begin by thinking about your article framing.

-Looking at the 25 most-used keywords for articles accepted via Scholastica in 2023 and 2022, it’s clear that submissions on timely topics tend to perform well.
-Among popular keywords in 2023 were “abortion,” “artificial intelligence,” and “climate change.”
-So, it’s a good idea to emphasize if your article connects to current events in your cover letter (if applicable).
-For example, let editors know how your article relates to recent legislation or if it’s about one of the most discussed but least published topics in law.
-You’ll want to include those details in the introduction of the article and any cover letters you send.
-Also, convey how your article relates to your personal experiences and why you are uniquely qualified to write on the topic (as discussed above).
+Looking at the 25 most-used keywords for articles accepted via Scholastica in 2024 and 2023, it’s clear that submissions on timely topics tend to perform well.
+Among popular keywords in 2024 were “antitrust,” “artificial intelligence,” and “climate change.”
+So, it’s a good idea to emphasize how your article connects to current events if applicable.
+For example, if it’s about one of the most discussed but least published topics, make that known.
+Also, convey how your article relates to your experiences and why you are uniquely qualified to write on the topic (as discussed above).
+You can do this in the introduction of the article and any cover letters you send.

 Once you’ve nailed down your article framing, try to look at your submission from the perspective of someone unfamiliar with the topic and take steps to ensure you’re putting your best foot forward.
 Specifically, focus on the title, abstract, and introduction.
 These are the first things editors will see, so you want to be sure they’re attention-grabbing and that they quickly and succinctly communicate the punchline of your paper.